JoshFinlayAU/laravel-anthropic-web/README.md

 # Laravel Anthropic Web

-A Laravel package for Anthropic's Claude API with full web search and fetch capabilities.
+A Laravel package for Anthropic's Claude API with web search and fetch capabilities.

-## Why This Package?
+## Features

-While other Anthropic packages exist, this one specifically supports Claude's newer web tools:
+This package supports Claude's web tools that other packages don't:
-- **Web Search** - Let Claude search the internet for current information
+- Web search for current information
-- **Web Fetch** - Have Claude analyze content from specific URLs
+- Web fetch to analyze content from URLs
-- **Latest Models** - Support for Claude Sonnet 4, Opus 4.1, and more
+- Latest Claude models (Sonnet 4, Opus 4.1)
+- JSON response formatting with schema validation
-- **Beta Features** - Includes proper beta headers for new capabilities
+- Proper beta headers for new API features

-Perfect for applications that need AI with access to real-time web data.
+Useful for applications requiring AI with real-time web data access.

 ## Installation